joe888777/simleStakingSepoliaFE/README.md

 #### **Stake Tokens**
 1. Enter the amount of AMGT to stake
 2. Click "Stake" button
-3. Approve the transaction in your wallet (2 transactions: approve + stake)
+3. Sign the permit in your wallet (1 signature using EIP-2612 permit)

 #### **Deposit for Liquidity**
 1. Enter the amount of AMGT to deposit